Help Center> ServiceStage> User Guide> Component Management> Creating and Deploying a Component

 Choose Advanced Settings > O&M Monitoring and configure custom monitoring.
 For details, see Configuring Custom Monitoring of a Component.

-• If the component is deployed in the VM environment, refer to the following table.
+• If the component is deployed based on VM, refer to the following table.

 Operation